Why Soft Skills?

 Tip #1 - Succession issues

-It is necessary to build capacity for promotions and leadership/mentoring within the organisation and have staff that grow and can rise through the ranks seamlessly.
+It is necessary to build capacity for promotions and leadership/mentoring within the organisation and to have staff who can grow and rise through the ranks seamlessly.

 Tip #2 - High staff turnover